oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.3.14 Vulnerabilities Property - Threats

-List of threats (`threats`) of value type `array` with 1 or more items of type `object` contains information about a vulnerability that can change with time.
+List of threats (`threats`) of value type `array` with 1 or more items of value type `object` contains information about a vulnerability that can change with time.

 ```
     "threats": {